Bonnie Baker (baseball): Career

-Death and honors
+Death and honours

-Baker died of respiratory failure at 85.
+Baker died of respiratory failure at the age of 85.
 Fellow AAGPBL player Arleene Noga remembers her as "a complete player with all five tools — a real competitor."
 In 1998 she was inducted into the Canadian Baseball Hall of Fame.
 She is also a member of the Saskatchewan Sports Hall of Fame and the Saskatchewan Baseball Hall of Fame, and is part of the special exhibit on the AAGPBL in the Baseball Hall of Fame in Cooperstown, New York.

 The 1992 Geena Davis-Tom Hanks movie A League of Their Own was a fictional account of the AAGPBL.
 Davis's character, Dottie Hinson, is loosely based on Bonnie Baker.

-In 2018, Baker was posthumously inducted into the Canada's Sports Hall of Fame.
+In 2018, Baker was posthumously awarded the Order of Sport, marking her induction into Canada's Sports Hall of Fame.

+In 2023, a Heritage Minute was created about her.